studiochampgauche/react-starter/README.md

 Import `{ Link }` or `{ useNavigate }` from `react-router-dom` and use them for load your pages without reloading.
 For examples, we use useNavigate() in Transitor.jsx for load a page in a specific moment and `<Link>` in Nav.jsx.

 ### Smooth Transitions between Pages
-Manage animations between your pages with GSAP in Transitor.jsx.
-Fluid fadeOut/fadeIn is set by default on `<main>` HTML Element.
+Manage animations between your pages in the Transitor.jsx component file.
+Fluid fadeOut/fadeIn based on GSAP is set by default on `<main>` HTML Element.

 Call transition by adding `data-transition="true"` to your elements.
 If elements don't have `href` attribute, add `data-to` attribute on each.